Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## linking files
 **Commands used:**
-- `ln -s /source/file /destination/file`  : Used to create a symbolic between source file and destination file i.e reading the destination file will give the content of source file
+- `ln -s /source/file /destination/file`  : Used to create a symbolic link between source file and destination file i.e reading the destination file will give the content of source file

 **Thought Process:**
-- Need to
+- Need to read the `/flag` file using `/challenge/catflag` program but it reads the `/home/hacker/not-the-flag` file, so create a symbolic link between the two files using the `ln -s` command so that on reading the `/home/hacker/not-the-flag` file it reads the content of `/flag` file and get the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `ln -s /flag /home/hacker/not-the-flag` to create the symbolic link between the two files and then run the program using `/challenge/run` to read the file and get the flag.

 **Flag Obtained:**
 - *pwn.college{oGDrqV_G1gtKLoUm5EutEC_8n5U.dlTM1UDLwMTN0czW}*